Noah Cyrus Apologizes For Calling Candace Owens A ‘Nappy A** Heaux’

 Cyrus responded by claiming that Styles wore the dress “‘better than any of u nappy a** heauxz.”

-On Wednesday, Styles shaded Owens by captioning an Instagram photo with Owen’s controversial remark.
-During an interview about his Vogue shoot, Styles claimed that he enjoys experimenting with clothing and said that removing gender barriers in fashion opens up more possibilities.
+On Wednesday, Styles shaded Owens by captioning an Instagram photo with her controversial remark.
+During an interview about his Vogue shoot, Styles admitted that he enjoys experimenting with clothing and said that removing gender barriers in fashion opens up more possibilities.

 Owens’ comments earned support from fellow right-wing commentator Matt Walsh.
 Others pointed to the various male artists who wore women’s clothing, including David Bowie, Iggy Pop, and Kurt Cobain.
-Elsewhere, Lord of the Rings star Elijah Wood claimed that Owens was misinformed of the definition of a “man.”
+Elsewhere, Lord of the Rings star Elijah Wood claimed that Owens was misinformed on the definition of a “man.”

-Owens has landed in hot water of her own for her past comments.
-As The Inquisitr reported, she told a London crowd in 2019 that the plan of Adolf Hitler — who bombed the city in World War II — was acceptable until he enacted it outside of the bounds of Germany.
+Owens has landed in hot water of her own for her past remarks.
+According to The Inquisitr, she told a London crowd in 2019 that the plan of Adolf Hitler — who bombed the city in World War II — was acceptable until he enacted it outside of the bounds of Germany.
 Owens later appeared to walk back her comments and called the German politician a homicidal globalist.

-The conservative commentator, who is married to the British-born Peter Farmer, previously got into a public spat with rapper Cardi B. On her Instagram story, Owens compared the artist to Jussie Smollett for a video the rapper posted of herself in a crowd of Donald Trump supporters, who she suggested made her feel scared.
+The commentator, who is married to the British-born Peter Farmer, previously got into a public spat with rapper Cardi B. On her Instagram stories, Owens compared the artist to Jussie Smollett for a video the rapper posted of herself in a crowd of Donald Trump supporters, who she suggested made her feel scared.